josephanimate2021/ALBWR-Web/README.md

 2. Open your web browser and navigate to `http://localhost/`.
 3. Select a rom file to upload using the provided input field.
 4. Click the "Upload" button to initiate the rom file upload process.
-5. The server will receive the file chunks and combine them into a single file inside the `romUploads` folder.
+5. The server will receive the file chunks and combine them into a single file inside the `uploads` folder.
 6. Once the file is uploaded, you will be shown a list of options you can change to randomize your game.
 7. Once all of the options are selected, you may click on the "Randomize Game" button.
 From there, the server will know that your game is ready to be randomized and will trigger either one of the randomizer codes to randomize your game.
 8. Once your game is randomized, you will get a download link of the randomized game where you can use the files to play the randomized copy of your game.
 You may refer [here](https://github.com/rickfay/z17-randomizer/tree/master?tab=readme-ov-file#installing-seeds) if you need help installing your randomized game seed.